pablo-abc/pablo.berganza.dev/resources/blog/2019-06-06-graphql-is-it-worth-the-switch/index.md

     - api
 ---

 This past year working as a web developer I’ve been basically breathing [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) everyday.
-While it is not that much time, it has been more than enough to appreciate the simplicity over SOAP, and to loathe the moments in which client requirements force you to write endpoints that are not [RESTful](https://restfulapi.net/rest-architectural-constraints/).
-While REST is a standard already for making web APIs, for quite a while there has been a new kid on the block that I hadn’t pushed myself to learn about: [GraphQL](https://graphql.org).
+While it is not that much time, it has been more than enough to appreciate the simplicity over SOAP, and to loathe the moments in which client requirements or other situations force you to write endpoints that are not [RESTful](https://restfulapi.net/rest-architectural-constraints/).
+While REST is a standard already for making modern web APIs, for quite a while there has been a new kid on the block that I hadn’t pushed myself to learn about: [GraphQL](https://graphql.org).
 But that has changed now and I have been experimenting quite a bit using it on the client and on the server.

 According to [graphql.org](https://graphql.org), “GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data”.
 A server implementing the GraphQL specification should be able to receive a query sent by the client, containing a description of the specific data the client needs, and it should be able to provide this data as the client asked.

-But first, let's start by checking what's so great about REST.
+But before talking more about GraphQL, let's start by checking what's so great about REST.

 ## REST